 What is Salutogenic Design?

-Biophilic design is the most popular component of salutogenic design.
-This tactical solution of salutogenic design is derived from the term "biophilia," the theory -- supported by over 24,000 peer-reviewed studies -- that humans have an innate connection to nature.
-Biophilic design is design that relates, in specific and well-defined ways, to nature.
+Biophilic design is the most popular feature of the salutogenic design framework for lowering stress in the built environment.
+This tactical solution is derived from the term "biophilia," the theory -- supported by over 24,000 peer-reviewed studies -- that humans have an innate connection to nature.
+In turn, "biophilic design" is design that relates, in specific and well-defined ways, to nature.
 This is most commonly applied to architecture and interior design, but can also extend to landscape architecture with related fields (such as biomimicry) that extend far beyond.

 Decades of scientific and medical research demonstrate the profound effects nature and the built environment have on human psychology and physiology.
 Leveraging this research, salutogenic strategies and biophilic design solutions have been proven to: